Farrukhabad district: History

 The story of Farrukhabad's economic and political decline under British rule has to begin with the closure of the famed Farrukhabad mint in 1824.
 The British policy of centralisation of the Indian economy led to its decision to shut down the mint at Farrukhabad and halt the bullion trade in Farrukhabad.
 This dealt a heavy blow to the thriving grain trade of the region and precipitated a monetary crisis in the urban and rural areas of the region.
 The abolition of the mint ruined the native mercantile community and created an acute shortage of money, particularly among poor peasant households.
 By contrast, Kanpur seems to have benefited from the decline of Farrukhabad and emerged as a major commercial centre during this period of depression lasting till the end of the 1840s.

-During the days of the Sepoy Mutiny, nearly the entire population of Europeans in Fatehgarh, upwards of 200 in number, were killed by the rebels.
+During the days of the Sepoy Mutiny, nearly the entire population of Europeans in Fatehgarh, upwards of 200 in number, was killed by the rebels.
 A few succeeded in escaping from Fatehgarh and managed to reach Kanpur, only to be seized by Nana Sahib and massacred.
 Those who remained behind, after sustaining a siege of upwards of a week, were forced to abandon the fort, which had been undermined by the rebels, and to betake themselves to the Ganges.
 On their way down the river, they were attacked by the rebels and villagers on both sides of the river.
-One of the boats with the Europeans managed to reach Bithur where it was captured, the travellers were taken to Kanpur, and subsequently massacred.
+One of the boats with the Europeans managed to reach Bithur, where it was captured; the travellers were taken to Kanpur, and subsequently massacred.
 Another boat grounded in the river the day after leaving Fatehgarh, and the passengers were shot down or drowned in their attempt to reach land.
-Some captured Europeans were brought back to Fatehgarh, and after being kept in confinement for nearly three weeks, were shot or sabred on the parade ground.
+Some captured Europeans were brought back to Fatehgarh, and after being kept in confinement for nearly three weeks, were shot or sabered on the parade ground.
 Their remains were cast into a well, over which was built a memorial cross, with a memorial church near to it.